pepa99/ethereum_crawler_app/README.md

 ## Get transactions list

-Enter the wallet address and staring block number and click on Get transactions button.
+Enter the wallet address, staring block number, and click on one of the transaction kind buttons.

 ## Check balance of the wallet on specific date

 Click on the balance icon and choose token.
 After that, enter the date and address as instructed.
-Click on Calculate button and wait until alert window pops out.
-This window will show amount of ETH on the wallet.
+Click on Calculate button and wait until the alert window pops out or until you get a message in the text area.
+This message will show the amount of ETH/Token in the wallet.